pravega/pravega/documentation/src/docs/roadmap.md

 Pravega ecosystem interconnectivity will be augmented with the following:
 -  Expanded Flink connector support (batch & table API support).
 -  Logstash connector.
 -  Others also under consideration (Interested in writing a connector?
-Talk to us...)
+Talk to us [Slack Channel](https://pravega-io.slack.com/))

 # Future Items